 Rishona Zimring

-Rishona Zimring joined LC’s English department in 1995 and has since authored Social Dance and the Modernist Imagination in Interwar Britain (Ashgate Press, 2013), as well as numerous articles and essays.
+Rishona Zimring joined Lewis & Clark’s English Department in 1995.
+She is the author of Social Dance and the Modernist Imagination in Interwar Britain (Ashgate Press, 2013), as well as wide-ranging essays about modern literature, dance, visual culture, and cultural history.
 The recipient of a 2015 Lorry Lokey Faculty Excellence Award for distinguished teaching, scholarship, and leadership, Professor Zimring has also received fellowships and awards from the Whiting Foundation, the Mellon Foundation, the National Endowment for the Humanities, and the Newberry Library.
-In addition to teaching introductory and advanced courses at Lewis & Clark, she has conducted many specialized research collaborations with undergraduate students throughout her teaching career, and has co-directed seminars on interdisciplinary scholarship (with Carrie Preston, Boston University) and the Bloomsbury Group (with Urmila Seshagiri, University of Tennessee) at the annual conferences of the Modernist Studies Association and Virginia Woolf Society.
-Professor Zimring’s recent publications include “Dance” in Vaughan Williams in Context (Cambridge University Press, 2024), “Katherine Mansfield and Reading” (The Bloomsbury Handbook to Katherine Mansfield, 2020), and “Katherine Dunham’s Chicago Stage: Crossing to Caribbean Négritude” in the inaugural issue of Feminist Modernist Studies (2017).
+Recent publications include “Dance” in Vaughan Williams in Context, “Katherine Mansfield and Reading,” and “Katherine Dunham’s Chicago Stage: Crossing to Caribbean Négritude.”
 She is currently researching a book-length project titled Olive and Al: A Story of Partnership in Life, Law and Letters, with fellowship support from the American Philosophical Society, the New York Public Library, and the De Grummond Children’s Literature Collection at the University of Southern Mississippi.
-Her recent conference presentations include a paper on Rachel Cusk and Erich Auerbach’s Mimesis, and a paper on the Alpine expedition and friendship of Leslie Stephen and Oliver Wendell Holmes, Jr.
+Her interest in creative partnerships has led to the recent publication of “Found in Translation: The Epistolary Friendship of Rosika Schwimmer and Ignazio Silone,” conference presentations on ekphrasis in the writing of Ezra Pound, Erich Auerbach, and Rachel Cusk, and a paper on the Alpine expedition and friendship of Leslie Stephen and Oliver Wendell Holmes, Jr.

 Specialty